 2) A Finance Committee, composed of the Chair or Vice-Chair of the Board, and such additional members as the Board or Board Chair may determine.
 The Board Chair or Vice-Chair shall serve as Chair of the Finance Committee.
 The function of the Finance Committee is to prepare and recommend a budget for Board approval, to make such recommendations for adjustment of fees as it deems necessary or appropriate, and to maintain oversight of the financial operations of the Board, the Board's budget, applicable laws and regulations relating to financial issues, and any accounting procedures adopted by the Board.

-3) A Nominating Committee, composed of the immediate past Chair, two members of the current Board and two former members of the Board.
-The function of the Nominating Committee shall be to nominate members to the Board to fill vacancies on the Board and to nominate officers for the Board as set forth in subsection (a)(2) of this Section.
+3) A Nominating Committee, composed entirely of all members of the Board, shall meet as a committee of the whole.
+The function of the Nominating Committee will be to nominate members of the Board to fill vacancies on the Board and to nominate officers for the Board as set forth in subsection (a).
 The Nominating Committee shall prepare its recommendations by April 1 of each year for nominations to fill the terms of Board members whose terms expire July 31 of that year.
 The Nominating Committee shall also meet at such other times as may be necessary to make nominations to fill positions that have been vacated due to the death, resignation or removal of a Board member.
-In carrying out its duties to nominate individuals to the Board, the Nominating Committee shall give preference to current Board members who are eligible for an additional term, unless the individual has requested that he/she not be reappointed.
-To avoid conflicts of interest and the appearance of conflicts of interest, before any person is nominated to the Board, he or she shall agree that from the time of appointment to the Board and for one year following termination of his or her Board service, the nominee will not participate in any capacity or have any interest in a CPA examination coaching or review course of any kind, and will not engage in any capacity or enter into any relationship that might involve or reasonably appear to others to involve a conflict of interest with his or her position as a Board member.
-The Nominating Committee will also consider recommendations from past Board members and the professional associations of certified public accountants in developing its recommendations.
+In carrying out its duties to nominate individuals to the Board, the Nominating Committee may give preference to current Board members who are eligible for an additional term, unless the individual has requested that he/she not be reappointed.
+The Nominating Committee may also consider recommendations from past Board members and any professional association of certified public accountants in developing its recommendations.
 The Nominating Committee shall nominate only that number of individuals as are needed to fill vacancies on the Board.
 The Nominating Committee shall forward its nominations to the Governor of Illinois.

 4) A Candidacy Committee, composed of three or more members, one of whom shall be appointed Chair of the Committee by the Chair of the Board.
 The function of the Candidacy Committee will be to review questions that arise regarding qualifications of applicants for examination and requests from applicants for a waiver or deferral under Section 2 of the Act, or for other relief under the Americans With Disabilities Act (42 USC 12101) or similar laws, and determine the disposition of such petitions, subject to appeal pursuant to Section 1400.80 of this Part.
 The Candidacy Committee shall also make such recommendations to the Board for promulgation of rules or policies with regard to petitions for waiver or deferral under Section 2 of the Act, or under the Americans With Disabilities Act or similar laws, as it deems appropriate.

-6) Such other committees as the Chair or Board shall deem to be necessary to carry out the duties and responsibilities of the Board.
+5) Such other Committees as the Chair or Board shall deem to be necessary to carry out the duties and responsibilities of the Board.

-7) Except as may be specifically authorized by the Board or by these regulations, the actions of any Committee shall be advisory only and are subject to approval or rejection by the Board.
+7) Except as may be specifically authorized by the Board or by this Part, the actions of any Committee shall be advisory only and are subject to approval or rejection by the Board.

 d) Board and Committee Meetings

-A) the Board, which shall at its meeting at which officers are elected, establish dates for the following year at which regular meetings of the Board shall take place;
+A) At its meeting at which officers are elected, establish dates for the following year at which regular meetings of the Board shall take place (see subsection (a));

-B) call of the Board Chair, a notice of which shall be communicated to all Board members not less than 15 days prior to the date of the meeting, except as provided in subsection (d)(1)(D), and which notice shall specify the subject or subjects to be discussed;
+B) call of the Board Chair, a notice of which shall be communicated to all Board members not less than 15 days prior to the date of the meeting, except as provided in subsection (d)(1)(D).
+The notice shall specify the subject or subjects to be discussed;

-C) call of any three Board members, a notice of which shall be communicated to all Board members not less than 15 days prior to the date of the meeting, except as provided for in subsection (d)(1)(D), and which notice shall specify the Board members calling for such meeting and the subject or subjects to be discussed; or
+C) call of any three Board members, a notice of which shall be communicated to all Board members not less than 15 days prior to the date of the meeting, except as provided for in subsection (d)(1)(D).
+The notice shall specify the Board members calling for the meeting and the subject or subjects to be discussed; or

-5) A quorum of the Board necessary to conduct the business of the Board shall be six members.
-Action of the Board, except as specified in subsection (a)(5) of this Section, shall be by a majority vote of those present at the Board meeting.
+3) A quorum of the Board necessary to conduct the business of the Board shall be a simple majority of the current Board membership.
+Action of the Board shall be by a majority vote of those present at the Board meeting.

-6) A quorum of any Board Committee shall be a majority of the members appointed to the Committee.
-Committee action shall be by a majority of Committee members present, except as may be specified by the Board Chair or Committee Chair in the case of delegation of specific Board authority to a Committee.
+4) A quorum of any Board Committee shall be a simple majority of the members appointed to the Committee.
+Committee action shall be by a simple majority of Committee members present, except as may be specified by the Board Chair or Committee Chair in the case of delegation of specific Board authority to a Committee.

-8) For purposes of this Part, any Board member will be considered present at any meeting of the Board or Board committee, except hearings conducted under the provisions of Section 1400.80 of this Part, if he or she is physically present, has given his or her valid proxy to a Board member who is otherwise present, or takes part in the meeting and deliberations by teleconference and/or video conference.
+8) For purposes of this Part, any Board member will be considered present at any meeting of the Board or Board Committee, except hearings conducted under Section 1400.80, if he or she is physically present, has given his or her valid proxy to a Board member who is otherwise present, or takes part in the meeting and deliberations by teleconference and/or video conference.

-9) Compliance with the Open Meetings Act [5 ILCS 120].
-The Executive Director shall publish notice of all meetings of the Board and Board Committees by posting a notice and agenda thereof at the Board Office.
+9) Compliance with the Open Meetings Act.
+The Executive Director shall publish notice of all meetings of the Board and Board Committees by posting a notice and agenda at the Board Office.

 e) Members of the Board of Examiners shall be reimbursed for travel in accordance with the Governor's Travel Control Board Rules (80 Ill.
 Adm.
 Code 2800) and the Travel Regulation Rules (80 Ill.
 Adm.
 Code 3000).